rotoxl/chartEverything/README.md

 # chartEverything
-React Native project for an awesome new app, never ever released before
+React Native project for an awesome new app, never ever released before.

 Should be something like: